 Money Saving Tips For Scoring Cheap School Supplies

 Shopping by a list is a sure way to save money and only buy what you need.
 If you’re school doesn’t provide you with a list for your child stick to buying essentials that you know your kiddo will need.
 If you can stay away from pricey novelty items (think binders with paw patrol characters) because the mark up on these products is astronomical.

 School supply shopping can be an exciting time for parents and kiddos alike and there may be a tendency to overbuy if you’re not careful.
-Stick to your list to make sure you get only what you need.
+So, another essential way to save money on back to school shopping is to stick to the list!
+Sticking to your list to make sure you get only what you need will save you a ton of money.
 If something is missing or your child runs out part way through the school year you can always pick up an item or two that you need.

 The dollar store offers a great selection of school supply items at tiny prices.
-They are great for pencils, paper, coloring pencils, glue, highlighters, paper clips, staples and even copy books.
+This is another great and super easy way to save money on back to school shopping.
+The dollar store is a great place for pencils, paper, coloring pencils, glue, highlighters, paper clips, staples and even copy books.
 Peruse through your local dollar store and see what deals you can score!